jlevy/og-equity-compensation/README.md

   [**incorporated**](https://en.wikipedia.org/wiki/Incorporation_(business)), under the laws of a specific state.
   In practice, people often use the word *company* to mean *corporation*.
-- 🔸 This Guide [does not cover](#scope) equity compensation in LLCs, S corporations, partnerships, or sole proprietorships.
-  Equity compensation in each of these kinds of business entities is significantly different than in C corporations.
 - 🄳 A [**C corporation (or C corp)**](https://en.wikipedia.org/wiki/C_corporation) is one type of corporation United States.
   Specifically, it’s a kind of